mochoabuilds/-cognition-/README.md

 ## 3.3 DATA AUGMENTATION

-## 3.4 NETWORK TRAINING
+## 3.4A NETWORK TRAINING

-* We train our computer vision machines on our "Behaviorgram" dataset (see 5.1) which enables us to experiment with a diversity of research approaches, and fine-tune our architectures to navigate uncertainity better, faster and with less computational energy.
+* We train our computer vision machines on our "Corner Store Social Graph-v1" dataset which enables us to experiment with a diversity of research approaches, and fine-tune our architectures to navigate uncertainity better, faster and with less computational energy.

-## 3.5 NETWORK ARCHITECTURE

-## 3.6 IMPLEMENTATION

-## 4 EXPERIMENTS

-* In this section we explore the generalizability of networks trained on three different datasets.
-* Because training datasets take up many GBs in memory, a 500 GB disk is added and mounted on the virtual machine for dataset storage.
-The GPU chosen is a NVIDIA Tesla P100 for inferences in the cloud and a NVIDIA Jetson Xavier XN for performing inferences on the edge.

-## 4.1 "BEHAVIORGRAM" DATASET
+# 3.4B CORNER STORE SOCIAL GRAPH DATASET

-* Bias is inevitable when training computer vision models for human action detections in video streams.
-To combat this we apply ethnography to build datasets that better debase the dominant groups claim as the norm.
+* Bias is inevitable when training computer vision models for human action-object detections in video streams.
+To combat this we apply ethnographic methods to build datasets that better debase the dominant groups claim as the norm.
 This helps our computer vision models better "see" the sensitive interpretations of what humans feel is important.
-Our reality is political, but the dominant groups claim as the norm when training computer vision machines need not be the dominant view.
-Our data prep hones years worth of local corner store knowledge to build a human-object interaction social graphs, which are publicly available.
-Our approach asks descriptive ("how many? is there?"), explanatory ("what is responsible for?"), predictive ("what will happen?"), counterfacutual ("what if?") and ethnographic research questions.
-This approach takes qualitative and analog methods, and turns it into something that addresses shortcomings in ourtraining datasets.
+Our reality is political, but the dominant groups claim as the norm when training computer vision machines need not be.
+If computer vision engineers are as commited to diversity and inclusion as they say there are, then they would make different choices.
+That's why we are so loud about talking about combatting dataset bias that we see consistently and trying to call for some real change.

-* So what is ethnography?
+* What is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world (i.e. local knowledge, preferences, values, beliefs).
 Ethnographic labels include the knowledge embedded in the heads of corner store staff and its regulars.
 Labels include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots and unstated goals.
 Guided by ethnography, we hand label human-object interactions in a set of video streams, in order for the computer vision models to be able to learn what actions look like from a variety of different angles, biases, etc.  Once the models have digested these video streams, the algorithms are let loose on raw unseen corner store video streams.

+* Our dataset hones years worth of local corner store ethnography to build human action-object interaction social graphs, which are publicly available.
+Our approach asks descriptive ("how many? is there?"), explanatory ("what is responsible for?"), predictive ("what will happen?"), counterfacutual ("what if?") and ethnographic research questions.
+This approach takes qualitative and analog methods, and turns it into something that addresses societal shortcomings in computer vision training datasets.

 * STEP 1 DataCollection - Descriptive, Explanatory, Predictive, Counterfactual and Ethnographic field notes
 * STEP 2 TidyDataSet - In-house autonencoder makes use of collected data that are semantically similar to label human-object interactions in video streams
 * STEP 3 ReproducibilityRecipe - Set up calculations in a way that promotes common data standards and portability across corner stores for better flow of data

-* "Behaviorgram-v1" Dataset
+* "Corner Store Social Graph-v1" Dataset
 	* 6 Actions each, across 20 Groups
 	* 40 Clips per Group
 	* 4800 Clips @ 3-12 seconds each